khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ### When not to use

 - If you need to link to sibling or related pages, use a form of [navigation](/patterns/navigation) instead.

+### Appearance

+- An avatar can appear to the left of the text for any group, project, or user link in the breadcrumb.
+- A bottom border may be applied to a parent container to visually distinguish the breadcrumb and the content of the page.

+<todo>Update border related appearance notes as a result of [!3262](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/merge_requests/3263#note_1283440645).</todo>

 ### Behavior